zhxieml/Smile-Detection/README.md

 # Smile-Detection
-The final project of Introduction to computer science
+The final project of Introduction to Computer Science, teaming up with Xu Zihan

 1.Run "main" to get all the faces and collect lbp.